opentelekomcloud-docs/distributed-cache-service/umn/source/migrating_data_with_dcs/importing_backup_files/importing_backup_files_from_redis.rst

 #.
 Select the target instance created in :ref:`Step 2: Prepare the Target DCS Redis Instance <dcs-ug-210226001__en-us_topic_0179456697_dcs-migration-190703002_section1128152020384>`.

 #.
 Enter the password of the target instance.
 Click **Test Connection** to verify the password.
+If the instance is not password-protected, click **Test Connection** directly.

 #.
 Click **Next**.